 Note that you can also use an Oyster card or a Contactless Credit Card to pay for your journey by 'tapping in' at the rail barriers right before you board.

 Doing this will have you paying the same price as if you bought your ticket from a machine beforehand.
+NOTE: The money you spend on this journey will not count toward the daily capped rate for travel on the London Underground.

 However, if you book online in advance you can save as much as 75% off your ticket price so we suggest booking ahead when possible.